Tinku-Vishwakarma/Face_Mask_Detection_Mini_Project/README.md

 # Face_Mask_Detection_Mini_Project
-# I Create this project using Python and Machin Learning
   Face mask detection using machine learning and Python identifies if a person is wearing a mask by training a model on image datasets.
 Libraries like OpenCV enable real-time detection, helping monitor mask compliance in public spaces.